ThiagoBfim/SOLID-OCR/README.md

 ## How create code for the future

+Tasks:
-Task: Create an endpoint that receives an image and extracts the text from it.
+- [x] Create an endpoint that receives an image and extracts the text from it.
+- [ ] Include the Google OCR and execute the Cloudinary service if Google's service is offline.

-This project have two big goals:
+This project have three big goals:

 * Use SOLID an Clean code to create a good solution to our problem.
 * Use GCP(Google Cloud Platform) with Spring Boot to create services with Machine Learning.